 Ph.D., philosophy, University of Toronto; B.A, philosophy and psychology, University of Massachusetts/Boston

 An academic philosopher by training, I’ve published a monograph, Wittgenstein’s Account of Truth (SUNY Press: 2003), short-listed for the Canadian Philosophical Association Book Prize.
 I enjoy making dense texts accessible and have been described as having “an excellent eye for style and economy.”
 I offer both developmental editing and copyediting.
 If there are “holes” in your logic or points that need clarification, I will identify them and collaborate with you in revising the passages that need additional work.
-I have eight years of experience editing essays, dissertations, and journal articles in philosophy, sociology, and psychology.
-I have also edited novels.
+I have more than ten years of experience editing books and journal articles in philosophy, psychology, sociology, and anthropology as well as fiction and nonfiction.
 My rates are reasonable, and I offer a special rate for full-time students.

 M.A. and A.B., English, New York University